albe2669/QT-Chat-Server/Readme.md

 # QT-Chat-Server

-This client is made to work in conjunction with: https://github.com/albe2669/QT-Chat-Client
+This server is made to work in conjunction with: https://github.com/albe2669/QT-Chat-Client

 Neither the client or server save any data, its all saved in memory, and on close will delete all data.